Spam Fried Rice

 1. Prep ingredients.
 Finely dice the Spam.
 Chop the green onion and separate the white parts from the green ends, as they will be used in different stages of cooking.
 Mince the garlic.
 Combine the soy sauce, oyster sauce, and sugar in a small bowl.
 Drain canned corn.
 If using frozen, place in a separate bowl.

 2. Make scrambled eggs.
 Whisk two eggs in a medium bowl with a pinch of salt.
 When the wok is hot, add 1 Tbsp oil and swirl around.
-Add the eggs and mix with a spatula until large curds form and the eggs are 80% cooked.
+Add the beaten eggs and mix with a spatula until large curds form and the eggs are 80% cooked.
 Transfer to a plate and set aside.

 3. Cook Spam.
 To the hot wok, add 1 Tbsp more oil and swirl around.
-Add diced spam and stir fry until it turns golden and slightly crispy.
+Add diced spam and stir fry until it turns golden brown and slightly crispy.
 Mix well with a spatula so all the sides are evenly cooked.

 4. Add aromatics.
 To the hot wok, add the white parts of the green onion and minced garlic.
 Mix with the Spam until fragrant.